Elegant 4-star hotel with exotic gardens and stunningly positioned pool

 The Parador de la Gomera enjoys a stunning position perched on a cliff known as the Lomo de la Horca (Gallows Ridge) above the port of San Sebastián.
 The hotel is set in subtropical gardens from where you enjoy spectacular views across to Mount Teide on Tenerife looming up out of the sea.

-Each of the rooms is furnished with 16C style furniture, with wooden floors, en-suite marble bathrooms, mini-bar, telephones, satellite television and hairdryers.
-All overlook well-tended patio gardens.
+Each of the twin rooms is furnished with 16C style furniture, with wooden floors, en-suite marble bathrooms, mini-bar, telephones, satellite television and hairdryers.
+All have either a balcony, or overlook well-tended patio gardens.

 If you'd like to extend your trip with extra nights at the start or end, or if you'd like to arrange a stop off point en-route, then we recommend the following hotels.